5 Best Caves on Mitiaro© Taniera - Cook Islands Tourism

 3. Vai Tamaroa

-While still a must-visit, Vai Tamaroa requires a little walking to get to.
-It’s easy to spot the white-painted sign and commemorative marker for the 1985 Boys Brigade project that set up this trail to this cave.
 The trail is easy enough to follow without a guide if you pay attention as you scramble over grassy makatea inland.
-Allow around 20 minutes of walking to finally reach Vai Tamaroa, a 10m (30ft) deep circular hole with a deep pool filling most of it.
+Allow around 20 minutes of walking to finally reach Vai Tamaroa, a 10 m (10.9 yards) deep circular hole with a deep pool filling most of it.
 Be prepared for a bit of climbing in and out.

 Location: Along the east coast road, spot the Vai Tamaroa sign a few hundred metres south of the Lake Rotonui turnoff.